capesstack/capes/beats/build_operate_maintain.md

 sudo systemctl start heartbeat.service sudo systemctl start metricbeat.service
 ```
-**Note, version 6.0 changes the service name to `heartbeat-elastic.service` and `metricbeat-elastic.service`, so don't get twisted on which version you're working with when reading Elastic's documentation**
+**Note, version 6.0 changes the service name to `heartbeat-elastic.service`, `filebeat-elastic.service`, and `metricbeat-elastic.service`, so don't get twisted on which version you're working with when reading Elastic's documentation**

 ## Operate
 Immediately following installation of CAPES (or Metricbeats individually), you need to go to update your MariaDB root passphrase in the Metricbeat configuration file.
 If you don't do this, the MySQL visualizations and dashboards won't be populated.